 - Dab a little dot of pain onto the thorax of the queen bee, in the middle of the back in between where you see her front legs dangling about on either side.
 Be exact in the location of the paint dab and do not use too much paint or the liquid can attach to the wings or legs and gum them up to the point where the queen cannot move or fly – which WILL result in panicked movements.

-Newbie beekeepers may have to spend more time searching for and finding a queen than more veterans honey bee keepers, even when following these useful tips.
+Newbie beekeepers may have to spend more time searching for and finding a queen than more veteran honeybee keepers, even when following these useful tips.

 Do not become discouraged, this is definitely an example of a practice makes perfect scenario.
-What is most important is the finding the queen, not the amount of minutes or number of tries it takes to do so.
+What is most important is finding the queen, not the number of minutes or number of tries it takes to do so.

 Tara lives on a 56 acres farm in the Appalachian Mountains, where she faces homesteading and farming challenges every single day, raising chickens, goats, horses, and tons of vegetables.
 She’s an expert in all sorts of homesteading skills such as hide tanning, doll making, tree tapping, and many more.